ai-cam/ai-cam.github.io/_calls/2025-09-24-ai-in-local-government-fair.md

     - heading: How do I know if my challenge is suitable for AI?
       content: If you're dealing with large volumes of data, repetitive tasks, pattern recognition needs, or complex decision support - AI might help.
-    - content: "**Absolutely.
-We encourage this where it makes sense - shared challenges often lead to more impactful and sustainable solutions.**"
+    - content: Absolutely.
+We encourage this where it makes sense - shared challenges often lead to more impactful and sustainable solutions.
       heading: Can multiple councils work on the same challenge?
     - content: >-
         Create your poster in A0 portrait format (841mm x 1189mm) using software like PowerPoint, Canva, or Google Slides.
-We can print it for you if you email the PDF to contact@ai.cam.ac.uk by 17:00 on Monday 17 November, or you can arrange your own printing (allow 2-3 working days).
+We can print it for you if you email the PDF to contact@ai.cam.ac.uk by 17:00 on Friday 14 November, or you can arrange your own printing (allow 2-3 working days).